CDCgov/NEDSS-Modernization/cdc-sandbox/README.md

    placed within the wildfly server directory with the relative path wildfly-10.0.0.Final/nedssdomain/Nedss/pagemanagement.
 3. Database restore files are taken from a point-in-time backup from provided the dev server on date 9-20-2022 and zipped in [db-restore.zip](db/restore/restore.d/db-restore.zip).
 They contain updates from 6.0.12-GA release and should only be used until a proper solution is implemented.
 The build scripts automatically unzip contents into the correct directory.
-   a) If database container is not successful when running, put contents of the db-restore.zip into the path .../NEDSS-Modernization/cdc-sandbox/db/restore/restore.d, make sure to only put the contents of the unzipped folder and the folder itself.
+   a) If database container is not successful when running, put contents of the db-restore.zip into the path .../NEDSS-Modernization/cdc-sandbox/db/restore/restore.d, make sure to only put the contents of the unzipped folder and not the folder itself.

 ## Build